Empress Echo System Delay Pedal

 The Empress Echo System picks up where the Empress Vintage Modified Super Delay left off with loads of new features like stereo ins and outs as well as midi control and an expression input for controlling the delay swells.

-As well as its 25+ modes giving you access to classic tape and analogue delays its got 2 separate stereo delay engines that can be used separately.
+As well as its 25+ modes giving you access to classic tape and analogue delays has 2 separate stereo delay engines that can be used separately.
 The pedal is highly modifiable off the bat but you can use the SD card input to upload any updates that Empress release on their website.

 • 12 ‘categories’ of sound (with sub-modes as well) on-board: